-The outcome of the assessment was discussed in a formal meeting of the Supervisory with the Executive Board.
+The outcome of the assessment was discussed in a formal meeting of the SB with the EB.
 The overall impression that emerged from this self-assessment was positive.
-The Supervisory Board is seen as a properly operating group in terms of content, with a balanced and high-quality composition.
-The atmosphere is open and the relationship with the Executive Board is good.
+The SB is seen as a properly operating group in terms of content, with a balanced and high-quality composition.
+The atmosphere is open and the relationship with the EB is good.
 One recommendation made was to improve an open dialogue on relevant strategic issues at an early stage to strengthen the role as advisor of the board.

-In 2018, two continuing education (CE) session were organised for the members of the Supervisory Board together with the members of the Executive Board and senior managers.
-The first session concerned a follow-up on the explanation of IFRS 17, the new accounting standard for insurance contracts, led by Group Accounting, Reporting & Control.
-The new regulations will impact the external reporting on insurance contracts in the future.
+In 2019, specific sessions were organised for the benefit of further education.
+The first session was a follow-up on the explanation of IFRS 17, the new accounting standard for insurance contracts, led by Finance, Risk & Performance Management.
+The new regulations will impact future external reporting on insurance contracts.
 The implementation of IFRS 17 within a.s.r. is a major project.
-The second session focused on an increasing digitisation in the insurance industry.
-Thirdly, a knowledge session led by an external expert on governance and board leadership took place.
-During this session, the Supervisory and the Executive Board received an update on long-term value creation according to the Dutch Corporate Governance Code and elaborated on this topic in relation to a.s.r.
-Furthermore, the individual members of the Supervisory Board received updates and presentations on various topics due to their supervisory directorships at several Dutch and foreign enterprises and institutions.
+The second session focused on Investment Management.
+This knowledge session was led by a.s.r.
+Asset Management and took place at the end of the year.
+During this session, the SB were given an update on strategic investment management, Artificial Intelligence (AI) and robotisation in investment management, economic development and the strategic vision for 2020.

+The individual members were given updates and presentations on various topics in view of their supervisory directorships at several Dutch and foreign enterprises and institutions.